Protection of Human Subjects

 - Protection of Pupil Rights Amendment (PPRA): This web page offers a succinct summary of the types of survey questions requiring written parental consent.

 For those submitting new proposals, clearances must be valid within one year of the approval date.
 For those working on approved and active research projects, updated clearances are due to ORE every three years.
 Valid, updated clearances are required for each submission, even if a researcher is working on other projects.
+Please note: If you are an SDP employee, you do not need to provide clearances if your clearances on file with the District are current.

 - PA Child Abuse Clearance

-- FBI Fingerprint Clearance
+- FBI Fingerprint Clearance (Enter code: 1KG6XN)

 - PA Criminal History Clearance